April 25, 2010

 5. Discard the seeds and strings.

-6. Pour the tamarind liquid in a jar with a tight-fitting lid and store it in a cool and dry place.
+6. Pour the tamarind liquid into a jar with a tight-fitting lid and store it in a cool and dry place.

 Method: